sptankard/digitalsecuritycurriculum/pages/02.curriculum/09.secure-your-comms/chapter9.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">To add your key to the server, first you must export it by clicking on Export in the GPG keychain.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">To add your key to the server, first you must export it by clicking on Export in the GPG keychain.
 Open that file on your desktop and copy it.
 Then, go to pgp.mit.edu and enter your key into the text box under “Submit a key” and click “Submit this key to the keyserver!
 Here you can also look for other users by searching for names, emails, or specific key IDs in the “Search String” field.
 Finally, you can also use the file of your exported key to send your public key to a collaborator via email.</span>
 		       </div>
 		     </div>